|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Departs May 14 to join convoy 3415 including Hakozaki Maru and Tonei Maru.
 On May 22 joined by Oki.
 Reaches Truk on May 23 and unloads aircraft, fuel and equipment.

-On May 28, north of Kavieng at roughly 01-42N, 150-18E, Kamikawa Maru is attacked by a B-24 but driven off.
-That same day, at roughly 01-42S 150-18E near Emirau, 255 nautical miles to the NNW of Kavieng, Kamikawa Maru is spotted by USS Scamp (SS-277) despite heavy squalls and fires three torpedoes, impacting the starboard side hitting No. 1 hold, amidships in the engine room and the third in the No. 4 hold.
+On May 28, 1943 north of Kavieng at roughly 01-42N, 150-18E, Kamikawa Maru is attacked by a B-24 but driven off.
+That same day, at roughly 01-42S 150-18E near Emirau, 255 nautical miles to the northwest of Kavieng, spotted by USS Scamp (SS-277) despite heavy squalls and fires three torpedoes, impacting the starboard side hitting No. 1 hold, amidships in the engine room and the third in the No. 4 hold.
 The ship floods, looses engine power and begins sinking by the stern and is unable to be towed.
 The crew are ordered to abandon ship and take to lifeboats.
 Escorting sub chasers CH-12 or CH-37 unsuccessfully attack.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|